blefebvre/aem-import-helper/README.md

 - `start`: Start a new import project
 - `cleanup`: Remove content from the page
-- `blocks`: Define blocks on the page
+- `block`: Define a block on the page
-- `cells`: Add content to blocks
+- `cells`: Add content to a block

 #### Options